aleskucera/cras-project-template/docs/build.md

 The build process is defined in the definition files using the syntax for the [Apptainer definition files](https://apptainer.org/docs/user/main/definition_files.html).

 > [!WARNING]
-> The build process relies heavily on the [Project Configuration].
+> The build process relies heavily on the [Project Configuration](config.md).
 So before changing the build process in the definition files, make sure to check the configuration files in the `config` directory.

 ## Building the image